fusionlanguage/fut/ci.md

 Incrementations and decrementations cannot be conditional in an expression.
 That is, they cannot be used on the right side of `&&`, `||` or the ternary operator.
-This is because such expressions don't easily translate to Python, which lacks incrementation and decrementation operators.
+This is because such expressions don't easily translate to Python or Swift, which lack incrementation and decrementation operators.

 ### Floating-point numbers